nmazda/BubbleProject/SimToLabeledBubbleData/README.md

 1) Read simulation data from .dat files and visualize
 2) Converting original images to resized squares
 3) Generating realistic images using a Pix2Pix model
+4) Draw bounding boxes uysing bubble detection location data saved in JSON files
-4) Combining paired images.
+5) [Optional] Combining paired images.
 Follow the instructions below to execute each step.
-5) ...

 ## Step 1: Read simulation data from .dat files and visualize